 Sex inequalities in child custody and child support are about an order of magnitude larger than widely discussed sex inequalities in the labor force.
-From 1993 to 2007, about five mothers were awarded child custody for every father awarded child custody.
+From 1993 to 2007, about five mothers had child custody for every father with child custody.
 Across that same period, about eight mothers were awarded child support for every father awarded child support.
+Among parents under a child support agreement, fourteen times more mothers received physical custody than did fathers.

 Gender inequalities in labor force participation, in contrast, are much smaller.
 Among parents ages 25 to 49 living with at least one own-child, three mothers worked full-time for every four fathers that did.
 Among parents of those ages living with at least one own-child under age five, one mother worked full-time for every two fathers that did.
 Motherhood matters much less in the workforce than in courtrooms making child-custody or child-support decisions.